Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: The OpenHPI Quantum Channel and the curriculum on Quantum Computing

 \subsection{Didactic Concept}

-The didactic concept aimes to give participants with no prior knowledge of mathematics or physics a sound introduction to quantum information.
-The broad field is structured by self-contained learning paths so that participants can set their own priorities and not have to deal with topics outside their area of interest.
-In the end they are able to use the acquired knowledge to face the quantum computing topics occurring in their proper professional practice.
-This leads to a structure of nine courses.
-These courses are categorized into three sections: three introductory modules (Intro 1, Intro 2, and Intro 3), three modules focusing on quantum cryptography (Crypto 1, Crypto 2, and Crypto 3), and three modules on quantum algorithms (Algo 1, Algo 2, and Algo 3).
-The modular structure allows participants to customize their learning paths based on their interests and pre-existing knowledge.
-The learning paths are illustrated in figure \ref{QuantenkurseBauenAufeinanderAuf}.
+The didactic concept aims to give participants with no prior knowledge of mathematics or physics a sound introduction to quantum information.
+The broad field is structured by three pillars ``introduction'', ``cryptography'' and ``algorithms''.
+However, it is not required to work through these pillars one by one.
+Instead, a series of self-contained learning paths is offered, so that participants can set their own priorities and not have to deal with topics outside their area of interest.
+In the end, they are able to use the acquired knowledge to face the quantum computing topics occurring in their proper professional practice.